ndemou/Out-PingStats/README.md

 ## Regarding the terminal font

-If your terminal font contains the unicode block characters (like "DejaVu sans mono" does) then you can add the `-HighResFont $true` option to get preatier and more detailed graphs.
+If your terminal font contains the unicode block characters then you can add the `-HighResFont $true` option to get preatier and more detailed graphs.

-If you don't, you can download "DejaVu sans mono" install it by double clicking on the ttf file and clicking install.
-You then need to configute your PowerShell terminal to use the new font.
+"Courier" and "Consolas" do not include them, "DejaVu sans mono" does.

 If you don't force high or low resolution by using the `-HighResFont $true/$false` option the code will try to detect the font and decide whether to use the unicode block characters.
 It will display this warning if it thinks it can not.
 ![image](https://user-images.githubusercontent.com/4411400/208317605-721dafc4-06fb-4dd1-86ae-5c264fe08a0d.png)

+If you are seeing low-resolution graphs, you can download the free and very nice "DejaVu sans mono" fonts, install them (by double clicking on the ttf file and clicking install) and then configute your PowerShell terminal to use it.

 ## Example: Histogram of some not so good wifi connection